Geodesic ball packings generated by rotations and monotonicity behavior of their densities in $\mathbf{H}^2\!\times\!\mathbf{R}$ space: Optimal ball packings under ``rotations generated" space groups

 \subsection{Optimal ball packing to space groups \\ $(+,0;~[(2,p_1,p_2)]; ~ \{ ~ \}) \times \mathbf{1}_\bR$}

 Now, we consider the following space groups:

-where$ 3 \le p_1,p_2 \in \mathbf{N}$ and $\frac{1}{p_1}+\frac{1}{p_2} < \frac{1}{2}$.
+where $ 3 \le p_1,p_2 \in \mathbf{N}$ and $\frac{1}{p_1}+\frac{1}{p_2} < \frac{1}{2}$.

-These are isometry groups in $\HXR$ generated by the screw motions $(\bg_i,\btau_i) ~ i=0,1$, The possible translation parts of the generators of $\Gamma_0$ are determined by (2.2) together with defined relations of the point group.
+These are isometry groups in $\HXR$ generated by the screw motions $(\bg_i,\btau_i) ~ i=0,1$, The possible translation parts of the generators of $\Gamma_0$ will be determined by (\ref{Eq:2.2}) and by the defining relations of the point group.
 Finally, from the so-called Frobenius congruence relations we obtain the non-equivariant solutions.
-For each group, a solution of the Frobenius congruences will be $(\btau_0,\btau_1) \cong (0,0)$.
+Each group has a solution of the Frobenius congruences whose form $(\btau_0,\btau_1, \btau_2) \cong (0,0,0)$.
 In this paper, we consider the space groups belonging to this solution.